grisu/gricli/src/main/resources/help/globals/jobtype.md

 The current values are:

-    smp          : A job that will use one or more CPUs on a single host. mpi          : A job that will use one or more CPUs across one or more hosts. single       : A job that will use one or more CPUs across one or more hosts using a custom configuration.
+    smp          : A job that will use one or more CPUs on a single host. mpi          : A job that will use one or more CPUs across one or more hosts using the Open MPI framework. custom       : A job that will use one or more CPUs across one or more hosts using a custom configuration.

 The number of hosts used for an mpi job can be checked after submission using the command 'print job <jobname> hostCount'.